Frequently Asked Questions (FAQ)

 The Office of Children and Family Services has a list of licensed providers on their website.
 Districts can search for providers by school district boundaries.
 Districts must send out a Request for Proposal (RFP) to all eligible agencies located within their district boundaries.

-What is the collaboration requirement for UPK program?
+What is the collaboration requirement for UPK and SUFDPK programs?

-Education Law 3602-e requires that districts use at least 10% of their UPK allocation to contract with one or more eligible agencies for the provision of the instructional program for a specified number of enrolled children.
+Education Law 3602-e requires that districts use at least 10% of their total UPK allocation and SUFDPK grant, not just the budget or allocation payable, to contract with one or more eligible agencies for the provision of the instructional program for a specified number of enrolled children.
 Districts must undertake a competitive process as outlined in 8 NYCRR 151-1.6 in the selection of their contracted agencies.

 When is a school district eligible to submit a variance request for the 10% collaboration requirement?

-A district can apply for a variance request for the 10% collaboration requirement if: (1) no eligible agencies are willing to collaborate, (2) there are no eligible agencies located within the district’s boundaries, or (3) there is good cause for not contracting with any eligible agency who has submitted an RFP.
+Districts cannot submit a variance request for the 10% collaboration requirement until after they have completed a required competitive RFP process for all eligible agencies within district boundaries annually.
+A district can apply for a variance request for the 10% collaboration requirement for the current school year if: (1) no eligible agencies are willing to collaborate, (2) there are no eligible agencies located within the district’s boundaries, or (3) there is good cause for not contracting with any eligible agency who has submitted an RFP.
+Approval is not guaranteed.
+If approved, the variance is only in effect for the school year in which it was approved.

 What constitutes as a “good cause” reason for a district not to collaborate with an eligible agency who has submitted an RFP?

 There are several “good cause” reasons as to why a district can choose not to partner with an eligible agency who has submitted an RFP.
-Those “good cause” reasons include: (1) the eligible agency has health and safety violations, (2) teacher(s) at the eligible agency are not willing to develop a 5-year plan towards obtaining teacher certification, (3) the district would have fiscal solvency issues due to the collaboration, (4) the eligible agency is a new provider without a record of program effectiveness or fiscal solvency, or (5) the eligible agency has continued to not meet the terms of prior contracts with the district.
+Those “good cause” reasons include: (1) the eligible agency has health and safety violations, (2) on-site director(s) at the eligible agency are not willing to develop a 5-year plan towards obtaining early childhood education certification, (3) the district would have fiscal solvency issues due to the collaboration, (4) the eligible agency is a new provider without a record of program effectiveness or fiscal solvency, or (5) the eligible agency has continued to not meet the terms of prior contracts with the district.

 Is there a set per pupil rate that the district gives their eligible agencies?